-L. A violation of any of the policies and procedures in this article may be grounds for disciplinary action and may result in the eCounty's refusal to pay for any improperly procured commodities or services.
+L. A violation of any of the policies and procedures in this Ordinance may be grounds for disciplinary action and may result in the County's refusal to pay for any improperly procured Commodities or Services.

 SECTION 3.
-GENERAL GUIDELINES-
+GENERAL GUIDELINES.

 3.1.
-Procurement Solicitation Thresholds.

-Unless otherwise authorized in this Ordinance, all Purchases for Commodities and Services, when the estimated cost thereof reaches or exceeds one hundred thousand dollars (\$100,000.00), shall be purchased through Competitive Procurement in the manners specified herein or as required by local, state or federal guidelines.
-All Purchases of \$99,999.99 or less shall be Purchased as an through Informal Procurement in the manners specified herein, which are designed to maximize competition and ensure the County is receiving receives a fair price pricing while balanced balancing that against the need for an by efficient use of staff resources.
+Procurement Thresholds.
+Unless otherwise authorized in this Ordinance, all Purchases for Commodities and Services, when the estimated cost thereof reaches or exceeds one hundred thousand dollars (\$100,000.00), shall be Purchased through a Competitive Procurement in the manners specified herein.
+All Purchases of \$99,999.99 or less shall be Purchased as an Informal Procurement in the manners specified herein, which are designed to maximize competition and ensure the County is receiving a fair price while balancing that against the need for an efficient use of staff resources.
 At the discretion of the County Manager or Designee or the Board, in accordance with the authority granted herein, the requirements for Competitive Procurement or Informal Procurement may be waived when deemed in the best interest of the County.

 3.2.
-Procurement Categories: Summary and Approval Authority Thresholds.
+Procurement Categories: Summary and Approval Authority.

 A. The Procurement method and approval authority varies based upon the amount of the Purchase.
-Unless otherwise authorized in this Ordinance, the following Procurement thresholds and procedures are hereby established to govern the Procurement of Commodities, and Services and Revenue Generating contracts.
+Unless otherwise authorized in this Ordinance, the following Procurement thresholds and procedures are hereby established to govern the Procurement of Commodities and Services.
 Additionally, the authority for approving Purchases within the established thresholds set forth below is hereby assigned and delegated to the persons and entities with designated approval authority.

-PROCUREMENT THRESHOLDS TIERS PROCUREMENT REQUIREMENTS THRESHOLD AMOUNTS PROCURING ENTITY APPROVAL AUTHORITY Tier 1 Petty Cash- Not to exceed \$200 Department Department- Director Tier 1 - P-Card Not to exceed \$5000 or- unless authorized in- accordance with- Sec.
+PROCUREMENT THRESHOLDS TIERS PROCUREMENT REQUIREMENTS THRESHOLD AMOUNTS PROCURING ENTITY APPROVAL AUTHORITY Tier 1 Petty Cash Not to exceed \$200 Department Department Director Tier 1 P-Card Not to exceed \$5000 or unless authorized in accordance with Sec.
 4.1(C).
-Department Department- Director Tier 2 Quotation/Written Work Orders, Change Orders, Amendments Not to exceed \$49,999.99 Department Department Director Tier 3 Three (3) Written Quotations Work Orders, Change Orders, Amendments \$50,000.00 to- \$99,999.99 Department or Procurement County Manager, or Designee County Attorney, or Designee Tier 4 Competitive Procurement \$100,000.00 and up Procurement Board Tier 5 Competitive Procurement Up to \$150,000.00 for- the Purchase of Real- Property, new- Construction, or- rehabilitation of existing- homes for the purposes- described in Section- 3.2(E) of this Ordinance.
-Housing Only County Manager, or Designee Tier 6 Competitive Procurement Over \$150,000.00 for the Purchase of Real- Property, new- Construction, or- rehabilitation of existing- homes for the purposes- described in Section- 3.2(E) of this Ordinance.
-Housing Only Board PROCUREMENT L METHOD/APPROVAL AUT TIERS PROCUREMENT REQUIREMENTS THRESHOLD AMOUNTS PROCURING ENTITY APPROVAL AUTHORITY Tier 1 Petty Cash Not to exceed \$200 Department Department Director Tier 1 P-Card Not to exceed \$5000 or unless authorized in accordance with Sec.
-4.1(C).
-Department Department Director Tier 2 Quotation/Written Work Orders, Change Orders, Amendments Not to Exceed \$49,999.99 Department Department Director
+Department Department Director Tier 2 Quotation/Written Work Orders, Change Orders, Amendments Not to exceed \$49,999.99 Department Department Director Tier 3 Three (3) Written Quotations Work Orders, Change Orders, Amendments \$50,000.00 to \$99,999.99 Department or Procurement County Manager, or Designee County Attorney, or Designee Tier 4 Competitive Procurement \$100,000.00 and up Procurement Board Tier 5 Competitive Procurement Up to \$150,000.00 for the Purchase of Real Property, new Construction, or rehabilitation of existing homes for the purposes described in Section 3.2(E) of this Ordinance.
+Housing Only County Manager, or Designee Tier 6 Competitive Procurement Over \$150,000.00 for the Purchase of Real Property, new Construction, or rehabilitation of existing homes for the purposes described in Section 3.2(E) of this Ordinance.
+Housing Only Board